imagespark/nginx_vhost_monitoring/README.md

  – It's recommended to use different log for static and dynamic (proxied) content

- – You can use as much logs as you want.
+ – You can use as many logs as you want.
 Each log file with .monitor.log will be processed

  – Log rotation each day strongly recommended